FlaxEngine/FlaxDocs/manual/ui/tutorials/create-ui-from-code.md

-# HOWTO: Create UI from code
+# HOWTO: Creating UI from code

-In this tutorial, you will learn how to create a User Interface for your game.
+In this tutorial, you will learn how to create a user interface for your game.
 Follow these steps to prepare a simple heath bar for your player.

 ## 1. Create `PlayerHealthFromCode` script